DavidAyotte/drinfeld_modular_forms/docs/html/_sources/expansions.rst.txt

 ================================
-Expansion at Infinity for Rank 2
+Expansion at infinity for rank 2
 ================================

 .. automodule:: drinfeld_modular_forms.expansions